porech/roborock-oucher/README.md

 Done!
 Just start a clean and wait for the first bump ;)

-## The instructions above are not clear for me
+## The instructions above are not clear for me.
 There is [a very well written tutorial](https://arner.github.io/posts/#install-the-oucher) by [Arner](https://arner.github.io/) you can follow.
 However I think that if you succeeded in rooting the device, that is the hard part, installing Oucher will be child's play!

 ## I'm on a newer/custom firmware without apt, how can I install the dependencies?